 Assistant Instructor, Introduction to Geologic Mapping in Structurally Complex Terrains, a field workshop for professional geoscientists conducted in Montana (7 days, 1994-1998, not every year).

-Study Guide for Smithsonian Journeys in Iceland, Alaska, and Northern Rockies.
+Study Guide for Smithsonian Journeys in Iceland, Alaska, Northern Rockies, Western Parks.

 Image analysis of volcanic tuffs from southern Nevada for nuclear waste repository site characterization.

 Image analysis of concretes for determination of air-void distribution.

 Image analysis applications to Remote Sensing and GIS technology.